-If you spend any time researching hikes in San Diego, then you have no doubt ran into the infamous party spot known as Cedar Creek Falls.
+If you have spent any time researching hikes in San Diego, then you have no doubt ran into the infamous party spot known as Cedar Creek Falls.
 I had heard about it many times myself but never set out to hike it as it did not seem like my scene.
-However, in 2014 they instituted a permit system which substantially cut back on the amount of craziness that was happening there, so I set out with my friend Chris from LastAdventurer.com and we went and hiked it, here is all the information.
+However, in 2014 they instituted a permit system that substantially cut back on the amount of craziness that was happening there, so I set out with my friend Chris from LastAdventurer.com, and we went and hiked to the falls, here is all the information.

 - 5 Miles round trip

 - Do not do this in the summer unless you are prepared with tons of water and sunscreen.
 It is not shaded, and it can get very hot.

 - Get a permit here BEFORE YOU GO

 - Trailhead: 15519 Thornbush Rd, Ramona, CA 92065

 - This information is from my visit in 2017

 The trailhead is located in Ramona, and I would recommend putting this address in the GPS “15519 Thornbush Rd, Ramona, CA 92065.”
 There are a dozen or so parking spaces and a lot of street spots, but it can get busy on the weekends, so get there early.

 Permits are straightforward to get, and you can get them here.
 They are required though, and there was someone at the trailhead who checked ours, so don’t go without one.

 The hike is reverse of what you would normally expect, in that you will be going downhill to the falls then uphill back.
 While this hike is not that difficult at only 1,000 feet of elevation gain, the exposure and heat can make it tough if you are not prepared.
 Just remember when you get to the bottom of the hill that you have to walk all the way back out and bring lots of water.